tchoi8/distributedwebofcare/_posts/2019-10-10-october-merch.md

 ![]({{ site.base-url }}/static/images/products/neema1.jpg)
 ![]({{ site.base-url }}/static/images/products/neema3.jpg)

-These long-sleeve shirts are 100% organic cotton.
+These long-sleeve shirts are 100% organic cotton and they are super comfortable.
 They have silk-screened graphics in the front and back.
 Front image is Care, not Control.
-Back image is the bibliography from the Distributed Web of Care 2018-2019.
+Back image is a bibliography from the Distributed Web of Care 2018-2019.
 The graphics are printed with love by One Custom City in Detroit.
-The products will shipp from Brooklyn, New York.
+The products will ship from Brooklyn, New York.

 Model is Neema of [Radical Love Consciousness](https://www.patreon.com/radicallove)